ar4er7/hillel_support/README.md

 # About
-this is the educational project for Hillel IT
+this is the backend project for ticketing web platform

 The pipenv is used as a main package manager for the project.
 For more info please follow [documentation](https://pipenv.pypa.io/en/latest/)